How Can Brands in China Benefit From Baidu Advertising?

 Haosou and Shenma are some of the other search engines in the Chinese digital space that have a significant amount of market share but they are definitely not in the same league as Baidu.
 To say that Baidu is dominating this side of the world and in this industry is an understatement.

 Did you know that Google only takes about 2% of the market share in China?
-In this aspect, it’s really not that hard to say that the Chinese consumers and online surfers really do patronize their own products.
+In this aspect, it’s really not that hard to say that Chinese consumers and online surfers really do patronize their own products.
 This is important if you are a foreign brand, business, or investor wanting to do business in China.
+Always keep in mind that Baidu is the dominant Chinese search engine and Baidu search results are viewed daily by millions of people.

 Unique Features and Advertising Options